defo-project/ech-dev-utils/README.md

 - the HOWTO for [curl](https://github.com/sftcd/curl/blob/ECH-experimental/docs/ECH.md) is no longer in this repo but is now part of a curl PR branch
+- we have a [HOWTO](howtos/cpython.md) for building and testing our CPython fork
 - [wget.md](howtos/wget.md) has notes about how ECH-enabling wget is non-trivial